 Many of us had installed Ubuntu and windows on one laptop.
 So we engaged yourself on dual-boot of windows and ubuntu daily.

-Mainly pain occur when we were unable to boot any operating system .we only got to see black screen showing the "grub rescue problem not finding the file system".
+Mainly pain occurs when we were unable to boot any operating system .we only got to see the black screen showing the "grub rescue problem not finding the file system".

-It's really painful as am one of them who also suffers from this problem.
+It's really painful as being one of them who also suffers from this problem.

-My windows 10 and Ubuntu were booting correctly, when i make partition on windows 10 then the "grub rescue problem occurs showing unknown file system" during startup.
+My windows 10 and Ubuntu were booting correctly, when I make a partition on windows 10 then the "grub rescue problem occurs showing unknown file system" during startup.